MJT Junior Tour Policies & Procedures

 The player gets the General Penalty for each hole during which there is a breach of this Local Rule.
 If the breach occurs between the play of two holes, it applies to the next hole.

-- Immovable Objects – White-lined areas of ground under repair and the artificially surfaced road or path or other identified obstruction they tie into are treated as a single abnormal course condition when taking relief under Rule 16.1.
+- Worn areas of ground or railings adjacent to artificially surfaced roads or pathways are treated as part of the cart path and a single abnormal course condition when taking relief under Rule 16.1.

 Integral Objects – The following are integral objects from which free relief is not allowed: